bdadam/continuous-journey-as24/markdown.md

 # Embrace the Cloud

-- Amazon Web Services
 - manged services over self-hosted
 - wide range of services (EC2, Lambda, ECS, ELB, ALB, ...)
+- scales well for low and high demand

 ???
+- we are on Amazon Web Services
 - sometimes things just fail => retry, cache, leave it out

----

-class: center, middle

-# MTBF vs MTTR

-- Mean Time Between Failures
-- Mean Time To Recovery

----

-# Infrastructure as Code

----

-# Feature toggles vs. Feature Branches

 ---